georgysavva/generic-wallet/README.md

 - See all accounts.
 # Implementation details
 - It's a domain driven microservice written in golang with [go-kit](https://github.com/go-kit/kit) library.
 - Service functional available as a RESTful API.
-See [API docs](https://documenter.getpostman.com/view/865221/S1ETRGPW):
+See [API docs](https://documenter.getpostman.com/view/865221/S1ETRGPW).
 - Authentication not supported for simplicity sake.
 - Service can be easily auto-scaled, since it's stateless.
 - Postgres is used as persistence layer.
 - Core business logic covered with tests.
-- It uses [dep](https://github.com/golang/dep) as dependency management tool
+- It uses [dep](https://github.com/golang/dep) as dependency management tool.
 # Install and run
 1. Download the repo: `git clone https://github.com/gazoon/generic_wallet.git`
 2. Create config.json file in the project root, use config_exemple.json file as an example